Dive into the milky blue water at Blue Lagoon geothermal spa, and enjoy the relaxation and beauty of this magical place.

 Geothermal pools and baths can be found all over Iceland, but none are quite like the Blue Lagoon.
 Because it is a one of a kind place, there are a few things visitors should know before dipping their toes in the warm blue waters.
 This is your complete guide to the Blue Lagoon.

 You’ll find the lagoon in a sprawling lava field on the Reykjanes Peninsula in southwest Iceland.
-Only fifteen minutes from nearby Keflavik and half an hour from Reykjavik, it is perfectly situated to accommodate those on layovers and/or in need of a relaxing day trip.
+Only fifteen minutes from nearby Keflavik and half an hour from Reykjavik, Blue Lagoon is perfectly situated to accommodate those on layovers and/or in need of a relaxing day trip.

-The Blue Lagoon is first and foremost a resort spa which also conducts geothermal seawater research and produces an innovative skincare line.
+The Blue Lagoon Spa is the first and foremost hot spring which also conducts geothermal seawater research and produces an innovative skincare line.

 No. The lagoon was originally formed as a reservoir for extraction well water that was deemed unusable by nearby Svartsengí geothermal power plant.
 When bathers reported remarkable results from soaking in the waters, researchers began examining its unique properties.
 Years later, the lagoon was moved away from the power plant, and the Blue Lagoon opened.